terraform-ibm-modules/terraform-ibm-cis/README.md

 # IBM Cloud Internet Services (CIS) Module

-This module provisions an IBM Cloud Internet Services (CIS) instance and allows to add the following into the CIS instance.
+This module provisions an IBM Cloud Internet Services (CIS) instance.

+It includes the sub-modules that allows to add the following into the CIS instance.
 * Domain
 * DNS records
-* Global load balancer (GLB) - load balancers, origin pools, health checks
+* Global load balancer (GLB) including origin pools and health checks

 For more information see, [Getting started with IBM Cloud Internet Services](https://cloud.ibm.com/docs/cis?topic=cis-getting-started).